GingerNinja23/ipop-documentation/Testing-Multihop-with-Social-Graph-Futuregrid-Deployment.md

    1.1 You can create XMPP server and configure social graph credential automatically as in [Social Graph Depolyment for futuregrid](Social Graph Depolyment for futuregrid)

-   1.2 Or you can use preexising XMPP server and deploy XMPP credential with below script.
+   1.2 Or you can use preexising XMPP server and deploy XMPP credential as below.
 ```
 wget https://pypi.python.org/packages/source/n/networkx/networkx-1.9.tar.gz#md5=683ca697a9ad782cb78b247cbb5b51d6
 tar xzvf networkx-1.9.tar.gz